n6ai/minze/docs/guide/advanced-storage.md

 # Storage

-You can use the JaveScript native `sessionStorage` or `localStorage` properties for accessing the Storage object.
+You can use the JavaScript native `sessionStorage` or `localStorage` properties for accessing the Storage object.

 ## Session Storage